Infamous-Hydra/cc-checker/README.md

 # CC CHECKER

-A telegram bot to check credit cards. written in aiogram
+A telegram bot to generate/check cc. written in aiogram

 # ⚙️ INSIDER